 Based on the evidence provided, the Monitor agrees with IPR's assessment that there was clear and convincing evidence that the allegations of excessive force either had no basis in fact, a full investigation was not possible without Complainant participation and/or the officer was unidentified.
 Moreover, in all but two cases, there was an IPR Administrative Closure letter included in the case file, which explained the reason for the closure.
+We believe there remains some room for improvement in clearly documenting investigators' efforts to contact Complainants.
+However, the issues we identified with respect to this appeared to be cursory ones; they did not seem to be systemic when considering the investigations we reviewed in aggregate.
 For these reasons, the Monitoring Team concludes that the City is in Substantial Compliance with Paragraph 129 of the Settlement Agreement.